 I usually use an antique printing-frame for my 120-format Sputnik negatives, and a mobile phone light to produce the short exposure to print onto photographic paper, which I cut to size beforehand.
 I also use a 1950s enlarger with 120-format mask and lens to print on to photographic paper.

 For a beginner’s guide to the darkroom, please see this post by Parallax Photographic Coop and they have another one about how to make a darkroom print.
 I use them and First Call Photographic to purchase my darkroom chemical and paper supplies.
-My darkroom equipment, such as the Paterson tanks and enlarger, I have bought from local selling sites as people often have a clear out when they no longer use them (which apparently is quite frequent!)
+My darkroom equipment, such as the Paterson tanks and enlarger, I mostly bought from local selling sites, as people often have a clear out when they no longer use them (which apparently is quite frequent!)

 Wigglegrams and Stereoviews from Quadrascopic Cameras